CramBL/fastPASTA/doc/checks_list.md

 0x58 <= ID <= 0x5E `OL`

-## Payload running checks
+## ITS Payload running checks
-Before each payload is checked, the rdh for that payload is set as the current rdh.
-A state machine (see below) is used to keep track of which words are expected, and sanity checks are performed on the each word (sanity checks are listed further down this document).
+Before each payload is checked, the RDH for that payload is set as the current RDH.
+A state machine (see below) is used to keep track of which words are expected, and sanity checks are performed on the each word .

 Additional checks related to state:
 * `When:` Word is DDW0